-- 1. Setting up a shared disk
+- 1. Setting up a shared disk - 2.
+Registering information in host database

-- 2. File system creation
+- 3. File system creation

-- 3. Setting up /etc/fstab
+- 4. Setting up /etc/fstab

+- 5. Selecting a communication protocol

-- 4. Mount
+- 6. Mount

-- 5. File system status check
+- 7. File system status check

 Also, the notes are provided when the GFS Shared File System is created by using the partition that already used File System.